-School authorities offering junior and senior high school locally developed/acquired and authorized courses must develop, implement and maintain current written procedures consistent with the Guide and the Locally Developed Courses Online Management System (LDCOMS).
+School authorities offering locally developed courses must develop, implement and maintain current written procedures consistent with the Guide.

-The ministry does not require school authorities to provide evidence that a motion has been passed authorizing LDCs.
-However, there is an expectation that school authority procedures include a resolution or a motion of the board of a school authority or governing body of a private school to offer the locally developed/acquired course.
+School authorities must approve LDCs by a resolution or a motion of the board of a school authority or governing body of a private school prior to offering the LDCs.